CosmosContracts/testnets/README.md

 ## Setup

 You will need [Starport](https://github.com/tendermint/starport) installed.
-We'll using SPN to deploy the chain and connect validators.
-[SPN](https://github.com/tendermint/spn) is being actively developed, please, build Starport from source and use `develop` branch.
+We'll be using SPN to deploy the chain and connect validators.
+[SPN](https://github.com/tendermint/spn) is being actively developed, please, build Starport from source and use the latest `develop` branch.

 ### Install and build latest Starport:
 **Prerequisites:** If you want to install Starport locally, make sure to have [Golang >=1.14](https://golang.org/).
 The latest version of Starport also requires [Protocol Buffer compiler](https://grpc.io/docs/protoc-installation/) to be installed.
 [Node.js >=12.19.0](https://nodejs.org/) is used to build the welcome screen, block explorer and to run the web scaffold.